sreechand2002/ZodiacKiller/CONTRIBUTING.md

 Note: Please create separate Pull Requests for each issue.
 One PR closing multiple issues will NOT be encouraged.

 It's that easy!
-We hope you enjoy contributing to our repository. **Don't hesitate to contact any of the maintainers or ACM team about any problems!**
+We hope you enjoy contributing to our repository. **Don't hesitate to contact any of the maintainers or ACM team about any problems!You can reach us out on discord servers.**